sinapinto/tfwm/README.md

 On Arch-based distributions:
 `sudo pacman -S libxcb xcb-util xcb-util-keysyms`

-When installing bwm, edit Makefile and config.h to your needs (the binary is installed into /usr/local/bin by default).
+When installing tfwm, edit Makefile and config.h to your needs (the binary is installed into /usr/local/bin by default).

     $ git clone git://github.com/sinapinto/bwm.git
-    $ cd bwm
+    $ cd tfwm
     $ make
     # make install

-Running bwm
+Running tfwm
 -----------
-Add the following line to your `~/.xinitrc` to start bwm from the console using `startx`:
+Add the following line to your `~/.xinitrc` to start tfwm from the console using `startx`:

-    bwm
+    tfwm

-By default, bwm does not set an X cursor, so the "cross" cursor is usually displayed.
+By default, tfwm does not set an X cursor, so the "cross" cursor is usually displayed.
 To set the usual left-pointer, add the following line to your `~/.xinitrc`:

     xsetroot -cursor_name left_ptr